matsengrp/phippery/docs/examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-The dataset provided with this pipeline is derived from a pre-COVID-19 heathy adult serum sample, along with serum from a SARS-CoV-2 infected convalescent individual, both run in duplicate across two separate batches of the Pan-Human CoV full proteome library.
+The dataset provided with this pipeline is derived from a pre-COVID-19 healthy adult serum sample, along with serum from a SARS-CoV-2 infected convalescent individual, both run in duplicate across two separate batches of the Pan-Human CoV full proteome library.